Thank you for your interest in writing for the Pearson Students Blog!

 "There is no such thing as being “bad” at English!
 Some of us may struggle, but anyone can learn to write an A+ essay.
 Whether it’s learning to read a book critically or figuring out how to organize an essay in a way that is both creative and coherent, students struggle to make an essay their own.
 But I have good news!
 All it takes is a few steps to write creative, organized, and interesting essays while still following all of the rules your professor has given you.
 This blog article will share 7 important tips for writing a great essay.
 One example is “Step 5: Quality over quantity when it comes to quoting…”

 Growing up, my parents told me "do what you love, and the money will follow."
 Though my sister decided to take this to heart and become a full-time musician, my parents were actually rather skeptical of her decision.
-In June 2017, my sister and I formed a soft-rock band, and our lives have never been the same.
+My sister and I formed a soft-rock band, and our lives have never been the same.
 What started as a hobby has turned into a whirlwind adventure of recording an album, playing live shows, and connecting with people on a new level.
 I have started using social media marketing to connect with our audience, and have gained communication skills through negotiating with music venues for concert bookings.
 My parents were right: if you have the ability and the skill, and you love what you do, go at it full-force, and success will someday follow.

 I think as a college student taking several classes, each with their long lectures and hour-long exams, having to complete a set of questions and activities on a weekly basis isn't the best.
 It's even worse when you get all the tricky questions.
 But, MyLab and Mastering program is not out to kill your grades.
 I was able to use the programs in my sciences courses to see how well I understood the material.
 It's actually great supplemental material, as well.
 In this article, I'll talk about my experiences using the programs and my tips on how to make the best of it.